-Every year we break hot temperature records; we increase greenhouse gas emissions.
+Every year we break hot temperature records, and we increase greenhouse gas emissions.
 And every year the economic, environmental, and social damage from global warming increases.
 Climate change is now an existential risk to humanity.

 “Global environmental and ecological degradation, as well as climate change, are likely to fuel competition for resources, economic distress, and social discontent through 2019 and beyond.
 Climate hazards such as extreme weather, higher temperatures, droughts, floods, wildfires, storms, sea level rise, soil degradation, and acidifying oceans are intensifying, threatening infrastructure, health, and water and food security (World Threat Assessment, US Intelligence Community).”